NC FAFSA Tracker

 Note: The data in the Tracker comes directly from the U.S. Department of Education Federal Student Aid (FSA) weekly, and this data set has some school naming differences that can cause issues with the schools loading correctly in the Tracker.

-If your school has more than five FAFSA submissions or completions, but you do not see the school listed in the FAFSA Tracker, please email fafsatracker@ncseaa.edu.
+If your school has more than 5 FAFSA submissions or completions, but it’s showing as 0, please email fafsatracker@ncseaa.edu.

 Data include different methods to identify high school seniors in the counts.